Best Silk Pillowcase for Hair Breakage & Smoother, Stronger Strands

 Can silk pillowcases help with acne?

 Silk pillowcases may help with acne by reducing friction on the skin and being less likely to absorb and harbor bacteria compared to cotton pillowcases.
-You can learn more about how silk pillowcases fight acne in our article here.
+Read more about the best pillowcases for acne-prone skin here.

 What’s the difference between mulberry silk and regular silk?